aishasalim/churn-prediction-ml/ReadME.md

 # 🚀 Customer Churn Prediction

-An end-to-end pipeline for customer churn prediction using Python, Groq, & ML.
+An end-to-end pipeline for customer churn prediction and fraud transactions prediction using Python, Groq, & ML.
 Features data cleaning, 5 ML models, hyperparameter tuning, and a Streamlit web app for real-time inference! 📊🔍

 ## Live Demo